 Reducing risks to public safety at the falls is extremely important, however in annoncing the decision,

 NSW Forestry Corporation does not appear to have considered other alternatives, such as safety barriers, improved signage and widening of the access road to the upper car park.
 For the record,

-I support the closure of the very steep and narrow access road to the lower car park, but oppose the closure of the falls without evidence that other alternatives to improve
+I supported the closure of the very steep and narrow access road to the lower car park, but opposed the closure of the falls without evidence that other alternatives to improve

 safety have been duly considered and trialled.
 This swimming hole is nationally significant, and all effort should be made to keep it open to the public by making safety